bronte123/-/_posts/2019-08-23-example-content.md

 <small>
-  A behind-the-scene look at the 2019 Short Film _The Ballad of Jebediah Jones_, starring _Brontë Johnson_ and _Jacob Rice_.
+  A behind-the-scenes look at the 2019 Short Film _The Ballad of Jebediah Jones_, starring _Brontë Johnson_ and _Jacob Rice_.
 </small>

 Based in an undefined time period, _The Ballad of Jebediah Jones_ is an old western themed short film.
 The plot opens around the main character, rugged and old-fashioned cowboy Jebediah (Jeb) Jones.
 Having owned a large plot of land, Jones finds himself spending an abundance of time alone, tending to his work in his barn.
 When word gets out around town that there has been a series of horrible murders, Jones suddenly finds himself thrust into the spotlight, suspected for being responsible for the killings.